 Water filter recycling isn’t so difficult once you find out what kind of plastics the company makes them with.

-All water filters generally have now thing in common: a plastic casing.
+All water filters generally have now a thing in common: a plastic casing.
 Some also have additional plastic parts inside as well as plastic attachments.
-Most plastics are recyclable, but first you need to know which kind of plastic your filter has.
+Most plastics are recyclable, but first, you need to know which kind of plastic your filter has.
 Call the manufacturer and ask them.
 Most water bottles and milk jugs have a number printed on the bottom that tells their plastic classification.
 When the company hasn’t printed a number on the plastic, then you need to call them to find out what kind it is.

 Check the following complete list of all the types of plastics you can recycle to see what you can do with your filter parts.